-A healthy diet is essential to thrive and live well with type 2 diabetes.
-It’s important to understand what makes a nutritious diet and these cheat sheet tips will help you understand how to do make a balanced meal.
+A healthy diet is essential to thrive and live well with Type 2 diabetes.
+The food we eat is fuel for our bodies, and these simple tips will help you fuel your body right.

 When people with diabetes eat foods high in digestible (processed) carbs, their blood sugar levels can surge.
 High carb intake typically requires high doses of insulin or diabetes medication to control blood sugar.
 You’ll consume carbs through fruit, milk and yogurt, bread, cereal, rice, pasta, and starchy vegetables like potatoes, corn, and beans.
 Complex carbs, like those found in beans, nuts, vegetables, and whole grains, are better for you because they give you regular energy and substantial fiber.
 A doctor can help you figure out a carbohydrate counting plan that meets your specific type 2 diabetes needs.

 Fiber helps with digestion and blood sugar control.
 Fiber comes from plant foods such as fruits, vegetables, whole grains, nuts, beans, and legumes.
 It not only helps fight high blood pressure and heart disease, but aids in weight loss because you feel fuller after you consume a healthy plate of fiber.
 Most of us don’t get enough, so focus on these foods for a more fiber-rich diet: fresh fruits and veggies, cooked dried beans, peas, whole-grain bread, cereals, and crackers, brown rice, and bran foods.